Strawberry Pound Cake is a riff on my favorite (and award winning) Vanilla Pound Cake and Lemon Strawberry Cupcakes.

 Use a pestle and mortar, mashed potato press or the back of a spoon in a plate.

 You do need to mash them somehow so they release juice, which will be the liquid to make powdered sugar into glaze.

 If you want to skip this step, just use powdered sugar with 1 tablespoon of milk or simply dust with powdered sugar alone.
 Cream cheese frosting and whipped cream are other good options.

-Tips for BEST Pound Cake
+Tips for the BEST Strawberry Pound Cake with Glaze

 I’m not assuming you don’t know how to bake, but just skim these over as a refresher.
 This is a condensed version, check out my whole list for more details.

 - Use high quality sugar with a large grain

 - Use grade A butter with little water and liquid fat

 - Make sure all ingredients are room temperature